dan-fritchman/Hdl21/readme.md

 Next, Chisel targets *RTL-level* hardware.
 This includes lots of things that would need something like a logic-synthesis tool to resolve to the structural circuits targeted by Hdl21.
 For example in Chisel (as well as Verilog and VHDL), it's semantically valid to perform an operation like `Signal + Signal`.
 In custom-circuit-land, it's much harder to say what that addition-operator would mean.
 Should it infer a digital adder?
 Short two currents together?
 Stick two capacitors in series?
 Many custom-circuit primitives such as individual transistors actively fight the signal-flow/RTL modeling style assumed by the Chisel semantics and compiler.
 Again, it's in the way.
 Perhaps more important, many of Chisel's abstractions actively hide much of the detail custom circuits are designed to explicitly create.
 Implicit clock and reset signals serve as prominent examples.

 Above all - Chisel is embedded in Scala.
 It's niche, it's complicated, it's subtle, it requires dragging around a JVM.
-It's not a language anyone would recommend to expert-designer/novice-programmers for any reason other than using Chisel.
+It's not a language anyone would recommend to expert-designer/ novice-programmers for any reason other than using Chisel.
 For Hdl21's goals, Scala itself is Chisel's biggest burden.

 ### Other Fancy Modern HDLs

-There are lots of other very cool hardware-description projects out there which take Hdl21's big-picture approach (embed the hardware idioms as a library in a modern programming languare).
-All focus on logical and/or RTL-level descriptions, unlike Hdl21's structural/ custom/ analog stuff.
+There are lots of other very cool hardware-description projects out there which take Hdl21's big-picture approach - embedding hardware idioms as a library in a modern programming languare.
+All focus on logical and/or RTL-level descriptions, unlike Hdl21's structural/ custom/ analog focus.
 We recommend checking them out:

 - [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL)
 - [MyHDL](http://www.myhdl.org/)